With the many thousands of mountains in Germany to pick from, it’s no easy job to decide on which to include on your German vacation itinerary.

 In the past ten years, Krkonoše Mountains have had growing tourism for winter sports.
 Its skiing resorts are becoming an ideal alternative to the Alps.

-The exact location of the Sudetes is not very clear, as it has varied over the centuries.
-For example, the name was used before World War II to describe the German province of Sudetenland.
+The exact location of the Sudetes is unclear, as it has varied over the centuries.
+The name was used before World War II to describe the German province of Sudetenland.

 The ancient Sudetenland certainly did not have that meaning.
 It meant at least the northwest frontier of today’s Czechoslovakia, probably extending to the north.
 By implication, it was part of the Hercynian Forest mentioned by many ancient authors.

 Not to be confused with the high Feldberg in the Black Forest, the Großer Feldberg (880 m above sea level) is the highest peak.
-It was also used for the Feldbergrennen hillclimbing contest and rallying stages.
-The second highest peak is the Kleiner Feldberg, then the Altkönig (798 m), with the late Iron Age hill fort (La-Tène A, ca. 400 BC) remaining near the summit.
+It was also used for the Feldbergrennen hill climbing contest and rally stages.
+The second highest peak is the Kleiner Feldberg (826m), then the Altkönig (798 m), with the late Iron Age hill fort (La-Tène A, ca. 400 BC) remaining near the summit.

-The Roman Limes was constructed across the Taunus.
+The Roman Limes were constructed across the Taunus.
 The Saalburg, now a restored Roman castellum, houses a museum.
 The Alamanni settled here following the fall of the Limes (in 259/260 AD); for this reason, some Alemannic cemeteries are in the Taunus’s southern foothills (Eschborn).